ybshao0709/LinearRegression.basic/README.md

 `LinearRegression.basic` is

-The existing `stats::lm` in `R` is an powerful function that can help us fit the basic linear regression model, and we can obtain the point estimate of $\beta$'s
+The existing `stats::lm` in `R` is an powerful function that can help us fit the basic linear regression model, and we can obtain the point estimate, standard error, $t$-value as well as $p$-value of $\beta$'s by using the `base:summary` function.

 Therefore, we develop an new R package `LinearRegression.basic`,